You can explore this incredible glowing tunnel in Ontario

 After decades of neglect and deterioration, it was miraculously restored as a pedestrian passageway that's proving a major tourist draw for the small town east of Kingston on the St. Lawrence River.

-Renovation efforts commenced in August 2016, and the first stage of the tunnel officially opened last summer.
+Renovation efforts commenced in August 2016, and the first stage of the tunnel officially opened in 2018.
 It's been a local hot spot since.

 The 525-metre passageway features a stunning LED light show that changes colours as people travel underneath downtown Brockville.
 The stunning rock walls are immediately reminiscent of the Stockholm subway system.